STMicroelectronics/x-cube-tof1/Projects/NUCLEO-L476RG/Examples/CUSTOM/VL53L3CX_SimpleRanging/README.md

 ### <b>How to use it ?</b>

-In order to make the program work, you must do the following:
+To ensure the program operates correctly, execute the following steps:

  - WARNING: before opening the project with any toolchain be sure your folder installation path is not too in-depth since the toolchain may report errors